 Art lovers should make the short walk from the piazza to Santa Maria della Pace ★★ on Arco della Pace, a 15th-century church given the usual baroque makeover by Pietro da Cortona in the 1660s.
-The real gems are inside, beginning with Raphael’s “Four Sibyls” ★★ fresco, above the arch of the Capella Chigi, and the Chiostro del Bramante (Bramante cloister) ★, built between 1500 and 1504, and the first work of the Renaissance master in the city.
-The church is normally open on Monday, Wednesday, and Saturday from 9am to noon, while the cloister opens Tuesday to Sunday from 10am to 8pm.
-Admission to the cloister, which hosts temporary art exhibitions, costs 10€.
+The real gems are inside, beginning with Raphael’s “Four Sibyls” ★★ fresco, above the arch of the Capella Chigi, and the Chiostro del Bramante (Bramante cloister) ★, built between 1500 and 1504 and the Renaissance master’s first work in the city.
+The church is normally open on Monday, Wednesday, and Saturday 9am to noon, while the cloister opens daily 10am to 8pm (to 9pm Sat and Sun).
+Admission to the church and cloister is free.

 Tip: Waiters from Piazza Navona’s many overpriced restaurants lie in wait, hoping to woo passing tourists.
 Buyer beware: While the setting is unmatchable, you’ll have a far better meal on any of the side streets off the piazza.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.